-K. Anis Ahmed K. Anis Ahmed is a Bangladeshi writer based in Dhaka.
-He is co-founder of Bengal Lights, Bangladesh's most prominent English literary journal.
+K. Anis Ahmed K. Anis Ahmed novelist, short-story writer and social commentator, is co-founder of the Dhaka Lit Fest and Bengal Lights, Bangladesh's most prominent English-language literary journal.

 Bae Suah Bae Suah, one of the most highly acclaimed, innovative South Korean authors, is influenced by the German authors she translates including Kafka, W G Sebald and Jenny Erpenbeck.

 Rachel Baker Rachel Baker is a London-based barrister, specialising in family law.
 With experience of both Lincoln’s Inn and children’s homes.
 Nothing But the Truth is her debut novel.

 Tew Bunnag Tew Bunnag was born in Bangkok.
 He writes about the contradictions between contemporary and traditional life in Thailand.
 Photo by Uma Bunnag

 Cheon Myeong-kwan Cheon Myeon-kwan is one of the most famous and beloved novelists in South Korea.
 His award-winning novels have been published in various languages around the world.